What is Pancreatic Cancer?

 What is Cancer of the Pancreas?

-What Is Pancreatic Cancer?
-Pancreatic cancer develops when anomalous cells in the pancreas grow and divide out of control to form a tumor.
-Learn more here
+Pancreatic cancer develops when abnormal cells in the pancreas grow and divide out of control to form a tumor.

 Because the pancreas lies deep in the abdomen, a doctor performing an examination on a patient would not be able to feel a pancreatic tumor.
 Pancreatic cancer has no early warning signs, and there are currently no effective screening tests.
 As a result, pancreatic cancer is usually discovered late.
 Often, the diagnosis is not made until the cancer has spread to other areas of the body (stage IV).
 However, research focused on better diagnostic tests and newer treatments provides a more optimistic future for patients diagnosed with pancreatic cancer.
 In fact, a blood test and better scans are in development.